oroinc/phpstan-rules/README.md

  - `properties` - whitelist of safe properties.
 Format `class.method.property: true`
  - `safe_methods` - whitelist of safe class methods.
 Format `class.method: true`
  - `safe_static_methods` - whitelist of safe class static methods.
 Format `class.method: true`
  - `check_methods_safety` - consider method safe if passed variables are safe.
-Format `class.method: true` when all passed variables should be checked or `class.method: [1]` when only certain variables require checks (their positions are listed in array)
+Format `class.method: true` when all passed variables should be checked.
+Includes `__construct` method for new instance creation checks
+  or `class.method: [1]` when only certain variables require checks (their positions are listed in array)
  - `check_static_methods_safety` - consider static method safe if passed variables are safe.
 Format `class.method: true` when all passed variables should be checked or `class.method: [1]` when only certain variables require checks (their positions are listed in array)